Maheshram/sonar-report/README.md

-#Welcome to sonar-report guys - give it our best
+#Welcome to sonar-report guys - lets give it our best